M.Sc. in Applied Behaviour Analysis

 Applicants in all instances will apply through SITS and must supply two references, a CV and relevant transcripts.

 Applications for admission must be submitted online here.
-The closing date for applications is 30th April annually.
+The closing date for applications is 30th of April annually.
 Late applications will be reviewed on a space available basis.
+Please note that all documents must be supplied and conditions of offer met by July 31st or any offer made will expire.

 Individual and group supervision costs are separate and in addition to the course fee.